 When it comes to the little ones, it can be challenging to find activities that are both intellectually stimulating and fun.
 If you’re looking for something your children will love, Indiana is home to an abundance of excellent educational excitement.
-From interactive exhibits at museums to discovery centers to zoos, here are the nine best educational activities for children in the state.
+From interactive exhibits at museums to discovery centers to zoos, here are the seven best educational activities for children in the state.

 Indiana’s first Smithsonian affiliate, Conner Prairie brings the past back to life in Fishers by recreating history.
 This beautiful and scenic place sits on 200 wooded acres, and once you arrive, you’ll feel as though you’ve stepped back in time.
 Journey through 1863 during the Civil War at the Lenape Indian Camp and Prairietown.
 In 1859, take a balloon voyage and fly 350 feet above the area.
 Has your little one ever wanted to build a windmill or learn how things work?
 Check out the Create.
 Connect.
 Explore center of Conner Prairie to learn about physics and how one thing leads to another.
 You can also visit the Craft Corner and create new and exciting works of art!
 At Conner Prairie, there is something for everyone.
 And the best part?
 It makes history fun!